nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

    1. Prerequisites: List all applications using the `list` command.
 Multiple applications in the list.

    1. Test case: `delete 1`<br>
       Expected: First application is deleted from the list.
 Details of the deleted application shown in the status message.
-Timestamp in the status bar is updated.

    1. Test case: `delete 0`<br>
       Expected: No application is deleted.
 Error details shown in the status message.
 Status bar remains the same.